 About Us

-We travel the backroads in our 2006 Suncruiser 33V, with our little poodle, Miss Bea, acting as our companion and guardian.
+We travel the backroads in our 2006 Suncruiser 33V—first with our little poodle, Miss Bea, and now our new (to us) Shih Tzu, Lucy, acting as our companion and guardian.
 Staying off the Interstate highways and cruising the lesser traveled roads of our country, we pass through some wonderful scenery and many little towns that are full of history, interesting achitecture, and sometimes funky little businesses (and we occasionally find a great little Mom & Pop restaurant).

 We are, in the RV world, known as Extended Timers—we travel for extended periods of time in our RV, usually somewhere between two and three months at a time, but we have roots and a permanent home to which we return.